-UK braced for 'deep recession' as activity falls – Daily Business
+Sunak test as UK braced for 'deep recession' – Daily Business

 The private sector economy contracted sharply this month and will suffer a further hit if the Bank of England raises interest rates as expected next week.

+The markets responded positively to Mr Sunak’s victory after his only remaining rival, Penny Mordaunt, withdrew just before the deadline for nominations.
+The FTSE 100 index was up 57 points to 7,026.90 following Mr Sunak’s victory while government borrowing costs had already fallen as yields on long-dated gilts dropped.

+However, the economic signals are generally weak with inflation and energy bills still high.
+The Bank of England has been giving mixed signals on how sharp the rise in interest rates may be.

-The S&P Global/ CIPS flash UK composite purchasing managers index (PMI) fell to 47.2 in October – the lowest reading since the 2009 financial crisis, excluding lockdoewns.
+The latest S&P Global/ CIPS flash UK composite purchasing managers index (PMI) fell to 47.2 in October – the lowest reading since the 2009 financial crisis, excluding lockdowns.
 Anything below 50 indicates contraction.

 Demand for products and services continued to weaken as households rein in spending, with new orders falling at the sharpest rate since the start of 2021.